PacktPublishing/Enterprise-React-Development-with-UmiJs/README.md

   );
 }
 ```
+## Errata

+* Chapter 7: Create a mock Server with Mockachino , Lines 186-195.
+  mockachino.md file is updated on github.

 **Following is what you need for this book:**
 This book is for React developers who want to develop enterprise-class frontend applications using UmiJS and its main plugins.
 Basic knowledge of React and JavaScript is assumed but no knowledge of UmiJS is needed.